delegate365/GovernanceToolkit365/API-provision-team.md

 ~~~~

 The *id* is the new group Id (that can be used for other operations).The  type is *Group* or *Team*. *error* includes any error message.

+Any other status code means, the operation was not successful.
+If data is missing or is incorrect, a **HTTP 400 Bad Request** follows.
+If another error occurs, a Statuscode **HTTP 500 Internal Server Error** is returned.
+The returned dataset returns a *message* that informs about the details of a failed operation.

 ## Quick navigation